 Drama turns political with Animal Farm

-Every year, most of the sophomore class is required to read Animal Farm for English, and whether students love this story or struggled through it, there is no denying its political beauty.
+Most sophomores are required to read Animal Farm for English, and whether students love this story or struggle through it, there is no denying its political power.

-The Northgate community will be able to experience Animal Farm like never before by attending Production Workshop’s theatrical adaptation of the George Orwell’s award winning fable on stage Oct.
-26 through 29.
+At the end of October, the Northgate community experienced Animal Farm like never before when Production Workshop produced a theatrical adaptation of the George Orwell’s award winning fable in the Jack De Rieux Little Theatre.

 If you have yet to read Animal Farm or just need a recap, the basic premise is a complex allegory that reflects upon the events leading up to the Russian Revolution of 1917 preceding the Stalinist era.
 For the purpose of his tale, Author George Orwell sets the entire plot to unfold on a farm in England with various farm animals as the protagonists.

-Production Workshop’s version will take place in California to ensure that words and references will feel more familiar to audience members.
-The play will still address themes pertinent to the story including the rise of fascism, corruption of elite, manipulation, and socialism.
+In order to incorporate its own artistic flare, Production Workshop’s version took place in California to ensure that words and references felt more familiar to audience members.
+The play still addressed themes pertinent to the story, including the rise of fascism, corruption of the elite, manipulation of others, and faults within socialism.

-“This show is unlike anything we’ve done in Production Workshop before, and I think that’s what makes it so exciting.” remarked Student Director Allyson Tayao.
+“This show is unlike anything we’ve done in Production Workshop before, and I think that’s what makes it so exciting,” remarked student Director Allyson Tayao, before the run.

-Despite Hagerstrand’s strong intentions, some Production Workshop students are anxious to see how their final product will turn out.
+Despite Hagerstrand’s strong intentions, some Production Workshop students were anxious to see how their final product would turn out.

 “I think, considering the political climate, it could be very interesting and informative.
-Our main objection is to put a mirror up to the audience and expose society’s flaws,” said Catherine Zadorozhna, set designer and performer for Animal Farm.
+Our main objection is to put a mirror up to the audience and expose society’s flaws,” said Catherine Zadorozhna, set designer and performer for Animal Farm, before the run.
 “Though this play does involve a lot of technical challenges, that will be very interesting to handle and solve.”

-Given the fact that every major character in the play is an animal, the technical aspect of this play will be unique compared to previous Production Workshop performances, such as last year’s fall show, The Laramie Project .
+Given the fact that every major character in the play is an animal, the technical aspect of this play was unique compared to previous Production Workshop performances, such as last year’s fall show, The Laramie Project .

-“Obviously, everyone is not human, so there’s a costume element to that.
-As well, we must make it seem lifelike and believable, and not everyone dressed up in Halloween costumes,” stated Zadorozhna.
+“Obviously, everyone is not human, so there’s a certain costume element to that.
+As well as making it seem lifelike and believable, and not everyone just dressed up in Halloween costumes,” stated Zadorozhna.